smithy-lang/smithy-python/README.md

 [Smithy](https://smithy.io/).

 This code generator, and the clients it generates, are unstable and should not be used in production systems yet.
+Several features, such as detailed logging, have not been implemented yet.

 ### What is this repository?